From Mopping Floors to Lunching with CEOs: What I Wish I Knew in High School

 So the coaching I bring to my students today goes far beyond college.

-I teach them how to create careers -- and lives -- they love, because I have achieved it and see how wonderful it is.
+I teach them how to create careers -- and lives -- they love.

-My coaching is a culmination of everything I've learned over 50 years on this planet and I share the same strategies I teach my own daughters every day.
+My coaching is a culmination of everything I've learned over 50 years on this planet and I impart the same strategies I teach my own daughters every day.

-What did it take for me to get into Stanford as a math major, turn into pre-med and eventually become a history major?
+What did it take for me to get into Stanford as a math major, transition to pre-med and eventually become a history major?

-How did I parlay a history degree into a job in the hyper-competitive world of TV news where I became a reporter and anchor?
+How did I parlay a history degree (can there be anything more “unmarketable”) into a job in the hyper-competitive world of TV news where I became a reporter and anchor?
 (I decided on journalism late in college, spring of senior year, yet still won an opportunity at the #1 TV station in Boston right after graduation.)

-After I left journalism to raise my kids and spend most of my time at home, how did I transition to building my own business (without any formal training in business) that attracts highly accomplished families from around the globe?
+After I left journalism to raise my kids and spend most of my time at home, how did I transition to building my own business — without any formal entrepreneurial training — that attracts highly accomplished families from across the globe?

 Every day I am learning and taking strategic action to create my ideal career and life -- and I teach my students the same principles.

-And now?
-My students are the ones winning internships at Stanford labs, working directly with startup CEOs, and publishing books -- all while they're still in high school
+My students, who generally come to me unaware of their own potential, leverage my guidance to win internships at Ivy League labs, work directly with startup CEOs, and publish books -- all while they're still in high school.

 I have accelerated my students' successes.